Skip to Main Content

 Email #2: Give Today

-When GivingTuesday finally rolls around on November 28, you plan on sending out multiple messages throughout the day.
-Shoot for one to two emails per each donor segment!
+When GivingTuesday finally rolls around on December 2, you plan on sending out multiple messages throughout the day.
+Shoot for one to two emails per donor segment!
 These messages will be focused on encouraging donations and social media posts while also updating supporters on the progress of your campaign.

 Here’s an example of the initial email you should send.